 Key Takeaways

-• Avoid idling; turn off the engine if stopped for more than 10 seconds.
+- Avoid long periods of idling; shut the engine off if you’re stopped for more than about 10 seconds.

 Smart Driving Techniques for Fuel Efficiency